kharris294/etl-project/README.md

 ETL Project Guide

-Hypothesis (i.e., topic we investigated): Our group predicted that there would be a strong, negative correlation between COVID-19 case numbers, traffic, and air pollution in Ohio.
+Hypothesis/Topic: Our group predicted that there would be a strong, negative correlation between COVID-19 case numbers, traffic, and air pollution in Ohio.
 We broke this data down on a county level within the state of Ohio.

+SUMMARY

 Traffic Data: